ThanosTrai/booklibapp-project-angular/README.md

 # Book Library Application - Front End

 This repository hosts the front-end part of the Book Library application.
-The front-end is built using Angular (standalone) and Typescript and is intended to work in conjunction with the Java Spring Boot back-end which can be found in a separate repository.
+The front-end is built using Angular and Typescript and is intended to work in conjunction with the Java Spring Boot back-end which can be found in a separate repository.

 ## Related Repository